 This team developed a framework called the Fire and Invasives Assessment Tool (FIAT) to assess the major threats to the sagebrush ecosystem to conserve sage grouse and its habitat.
 The framework provides a matrix (show graphic of matrix) used to prioritize planning efforts based on Greater Sage-grouse breeding bird densities and level of sagebrush rangelands resilience and resistance.
 The BLM used this framework and matrix to develop a prioritization of their planning efforts for land treatments that address the spread of invasives and threat from wildfire in the Great Basin.
 Key to the restoration and rehabilitation efforts on lands damaged by rangeland fires, invasive species, severe storms, and drought is the National Seed Strategy.

-The Sagebrush Rangeland Partnership is supporting opportunities to address fire and invasives, both before and after fires occur.
 Mitigation and restoration efforts are essential in stemming the loss of sagebrush habitat.
-Through our partnership's capacity-building model, we are teaming with local partners to help them deliver on the ground conservation where needed most.
+Through our Partners to Conserve Sagebrush Rangelands' capacity-building model, we are teaming with local partners to help them deliver on the ground conservation where needed most.

 Management Tools and Success Stories